 Scroll down for full details about upcoming Conversations LIVE broadcasts.
-In this special feature of TWR LIVE, Tenzin Wangyal Rinpoche speaks live on Facebook with experts in many fields including science, health, philosophy, medicine and spirituality.
+In this special feature of TWR LIVE, Tenzin Wangyal Rinpoche speaks live on Facebook with experts in a variety of fields including science, health, philosophy, medicine and spirituality.
 Presenters share from their specialties their perspectives on relevant issues of our time, and Rinpoche weaves in pertinent aspects related to the ancient Tibetan Bön Buddhist teachings.
 Opportunities are available to engage in question-answer sessions with Rinpoche and presenters.
 More about TWR LIVE

-About Geshe Tenzin Wangyal Rinpoche.
-Rinpoche is an acclaimed author and a respected teacher of students worldwide.
+Geshe Tenzin Wangyal Rinpoche is an acclaimed author and a respected teacher of students worldwide.
 As the founder and spiritual director of Ligmincha International, he has established numerous centers and institutes of learning in the United States, Mexico, South America, Europe and India.
 Fluent in English, Rinpoche regularly offers online teachings in the form of live webcasts, online workshops and YouTube videos.
 He is renowned for his depth of wisdom; his clear, engaging teaching style; and his dedication to making the ancient Tibetan teachings highly accessible and relevant to the lives of Westerners.

 Wednesday, November 8, 2017, 1 p.m.
 New York time:

 Ancient Medicine for Modern Life: Mental Health Benefits of Tibetan Medicine.
 A conversation with Dr. Yangdron Kalzang, Dr. Kunga Wangdue, Dr. Phuntsog Wangmo, and Geshe Lobsang Tsering.